OnroerendErfgoed/augeias/docs/index.rst

 collection can be served by a different storage module.
 So, one collection might store it's objects on the filesystem while another one might store it's objects in an Amazon S3 environment.
-The client that communicates  with Augeias doesn't need to know where the digitalobjects it's receiving are stored.
+The client that communicates  with Augeias doesn't need to know where the digit alobjects it's receiving are stored.

 .. toctree::
    :maxdepth: 2